Ken Albert named board chair at Maine College of Health Professions

 BOARD APPOINTMENTS

-Maine College of Health Professions has announced that MCHP alum and CEO of Androscoggin Home Healthcare and Hospice Ken Albert has accepted the role of MCHP board chair.
+Maine College of Health Professions has announced that MCHP alum and CEO of Androscoggin Home Healthcare and Hospice, Ken Albert, has accepted the role of MCHP board chair.
 Albert is a 1986 graduate of the college’s nursing program and will assume leadership of the college’s eight-member board, which is charged with serving as stewards of MCHP.
-He earned a bachelor’s degree in nursing at the University of Southern Maine and a degree of juris doctor from the University of Maine School of Law in health law.
+He graduated from MCHP and moved on to earn a bachelor’s degree in nursing at the University of Southern Maine, magna cum laude, and a degree of juris doctor from the University of Maine School of Law with honors in health law.
+Albert has been CEO at Androscoggin Home Healthcare and Hospice since 2016.

 Rangeley Health and Wellness has named Leslie White executive director of its board.
-White, the organization’s deputy director since January 2020, will succeed Jeanne Thorvaldsen as she transitions to a part-time role as RHW’s development director.
-Prior to her tenure at RHW, White worked in nonprofit settings in both direct clinical care and as a healthcare administrator in Maine and in Pennsylvania.
+White, who has been serving as the organization’s deputy director since January of 2020, will succeed Jeanne Thorvaldsen as she transitions to a part-time role as RHW’s development director.
+Prior to her tenure at RHW, she worked in a variety of nonprofit settings in both direct clinical care and as a healthcare administrator in both Maine and in Pennsylvania.
+As executive director, White will work closely with RHW staff to ensure the organization can continue to adapt to serve the community through the ongoing COVID-19 outbreak and beyond.

 NEW HIRES